 Addressing these areas of concern may pave the way for Unilever to improve its governance practices and bolster its overall governance score, aligning the company’s operations more closely with the interests of all its stakeholders.

-Unilever’s commitment to sustainability has earned it an impressive ESG rating, placing it at the forefront of corporate responsibility in the consumer goods industry.
+Unilever’s commitment to sustainability and net zero has earned it an impressive ESG score, placing it at the forefront of corporate responsibility in the consumer goods industry.
 The company’s sustainability and social impact initiatives are significant steps toward a more sustainable future.
 While Unilever’s sustainability efforts are not without criticism, the company’s commitment to sustainability and responsible business practices is a positive sign for the future of corporate responsibility.

 Ready to dive deeper into the data behind Unilever’s ESG performance?
 Unlock the potential for more granular insights on Unilever by reaching out to Permutable AI.
 Contact us at enquiries@permutable.ai or simply complete the form below.
 Let’s explore the finer details together.